-Sugar cookies become tangy treats when the batter is made with lime juice and zest.
-Cut the dough into big daisylike shapes, and dust with confectioners' sugar.
+Daisy-shaped sugar cookies become tangy treats when the batter is made with lime juice and zest.

 - Yield: Makes about 2 dozen